jsiebens/hashi-up/README.md

 - 192.168.0.101
 - 192.168.0.102

-With `hashi-up` it is quite easy to install 3 Consul servers which will form a cluster:
+With `hashi-up` it is quite easy to install 3 Nomad servers which will form a cluster:

 ```sh
 export SERVER_1_IP=192.168.0.100